 Culinary artist: Food service jobs can be both task-oriented and creative.
 They often involve changes in settings, which adds variety.

-: The work is intense and physically demanding.
-And it provides immediate feedback and clear directions—a plus for some teens.
+Member of the military: The work is intense and physically demanding.
+And it provides immediate feedback and clear directions — a plus for some teens.